-Objective: To foster community outreach and partnerships to strengthen the COE's presence and services.
+Objective: To foster community outreach and partnerships to strengthen the Palm Beach County Commission on Ethics' presence and services.

-The COE is in the very early stages of this goal.
-Plans for this goal in 2023 include performing self-assessments of current partnership and outreach strategies and collaboration and engagement with other agencies and individuals in Palm Beach County communities.

-Such strategies are vital for the COE to build support within the community and increase awareness of the important services the COE provides.
-Over the next few years, the COE will actively identify new opportunities for forming strategic partnerships with other organizations in the community, identify priority target populations for outreach, and develop action-oriented messages tailored to specific audiences that will help engage individuals and groups in our efforts.
+With the assistance of the new education position, plans for this goal in 2024 include continuing and expanding self-assessments of current community outreach strategies and collaborations with other agencies and individuals in Palm Beach County communities.
+Such strategies are vital for the Palm Beach County Commission on Ethics to build support within the community and increase awareness about the Palm Beach County Commission on Ethics programs and services.
+Over the next few years, the Palm Beach County Commission on Ethics will actively identify new opportunities in the community, identify target populations for outreach, and develop action-oriented messages tailored to specific audiences to help engage individuals and groups in our efforts.